LudovicEspeel/course-web-essentials/docs/11_history_and_evolution/README.md

 By 2004 the internet was changing from an information retrieval platform to a more interactive environment.
 At the time browsing the internet was an activity of mainly viewing and downloading information.

-A trend that was set by Google was that users of the internet could upload or post information back to the internet.
-This resulted in interactive websites.
-These websites where often called web 2.0, although there was never a new version of the internet released.
+A trend that was set by Google was that users of the internet could upload or post information back to the internet (e.g. Blogger).
+This resulted in interactive websites (<-> static websites).
+These websites were often called web 2.0 (<-> web 1.0 for static websites), although there was never a new version of the internet released.
 The internet is a set of technologies and techniques.

 Some examples of web 2.0 websites: